-He transformed into a beautiful, burly and powerful bull, and pretended that he grazed.
-Then, she approached the bull and started to caress him, fascinated by its power.
+According to Greek mythology, Europa was the beautiful daughter of king of Phoenicia, Agenor and sister of Cadmus (founder of the Thebes).
+Once, while playing with her friends on the beach, godZeus saw her and fell in love with her.
+He transformed into a beautiful, burly and strong bull, and pretended that he grazed near the beach.
+Then, she approached the bull and started to caress him, fascinated by his strength.
 Then she decided to ride the bull, but he then started running with lightning speed.
-He crossed the Libyan Sea, until he arrived in Crete (in the position of today’s Lentas).
+He crossed the South Cretan Sea, until he arrived in Crete (in the position of today’s Lentas).

 Zeus left to Olympus and Europa married the king of Crete, Asterios, who adopted her children.
 After the death of Asterios, Minos became king of the capital of Crete, Knossos, and built the first European civilization, the Minoan.
 Minos ruled justly over Crete and managed to unite all the cities under the Minoan rule.
-Indeed, because of his justice, when he died he became a Judge of Hades.
+Indeed, because of his justice, when he died he became a Judge in Hades.

-According to another version, the mating of Zeus and Europe took place in Diktaean Cave in Lassithi Plateau.
-Also, it is worth mentioning that our continent, Europe, took its name after Europa and the abduction of Europe is represented in the Greek 2 euro coin.
+According to another version, the mating of Zeus and Europe took place in the Diktaean Cave in Lassithi Plateau.
+Also, it is worth mentioning that the continent Europe took its name after Europa, the mother of the first European civilization, and the Rape of Europe is represented in the Greek 2 euro coin.